MahzyarMomeni/Back-end-test/README.md

 # To Do List App

-This project was generated with Node.js Run Time Environment
+This project was generated with Node.js Runtime Environment

 ## Developer